Developing Modular Autonomous Capabilities for sUAS Operations: Introduction

 \subsection{Operational Use-Cases}

-The initial motivation for developing autonomous behaviors was specifically the incident at Gatwick Airport in the U.K. from 19-21 December, 2018.
+The initial motivation for this effort emerged from an incident at Gatwick Airport in the U.K. from 19-21 December, 2018.
 A sUAS was observed multiple times incurring on the active runway airspace at the airport, and all flights had to be grounded over the course of two days in the middle of the winter holiday travel season \cite{gatwick}.
-Given the difficulty that local law enforcement had in apprehending the pilot - the only way to guarantee that the sUAS would stop disrupting safe air travel - we postulated that another sUAS, designed to chase the incurring sUAS and hopefully capture imagery of the pilot, would be useful for air safety and other homeland defense applications.
+Given the difficulty that local law enforcement had in apprehending the pilot (the only way to guarantee that the sUAS would stop disrupting safe air travel) we postulated that another sUAS, designed to chase the incurring sUAS and hopefully capture imagery of the pilot, would be useful for air safety and other homeland defense applications, but that it would need to operate autonomously, given how quickly the sUAS may leave the local area/operator line of sight, and the difficulty in a human operator reacting in time and maintaining track on another sUAS.

 Beyond autonomous chase, there exist a wide variety of autonomous sUAS behaviors that could benefit various government and law enforcement entities, including autonomous surveillance for search and rescue \cite{dhsdrones}, trace gas or other unique signature detection, communications provision in a signal-denied environment \cite{npstc}, and remote emplacement of objects in hard-to-reach locations.
 Given the wide variety of potential use cases, including multiple different sensor modalities, it was apparent that a modular, composable approach to system design would be extremely beneficial to rapid development and iteration of autonomous capabilities.